j-ackie/street-scrapper/README.md

 ![Map select](https://i.imgur.com/74g40Xk.gif)

 In the map select screen, 4 maps are displayed.
 Each player can choose one.
 If both players choose the same map, then that map will be played.
-However, if both players choose differing maps, then a map is randomly seleccted between the two maps that the two players chose.
+However, if both players choose differing maps, then a map is randomly selected between the two maps that the two players chose.

 Players use the following set of controls in the map select screen: